 In Yellowstone National Park, rumblings of a supervolcano boil to the surface—spewing, spitting, oozing, and bubbling.
 Steam rolls from vividly colored pools, muddy cauldrons burp smelly gases, and blasts of hot water shoot high into the air.
 The cantankerous landscape gushes with spouters like iconic Old Faithful.
-In Grand Teton National Park, toothy spires claw the sky in one of the newest mountain ranges in the Rockies.
-Glaciers have chewed the terrain, leaving lakes, bowls, and canyons in their wake.
-Mountains tower thousands of feet high, culminating in the Grand Teton.

 Throughout the Greater Yellowstone area, sagebrush prairies make wildlife easy to spot.
 Bison, elk, antelope, wolves, and even grizzly bears enchant visitors.
 Hiking trails, alpine lakes, bicycle paths, rivers, and ski trails in winter all create a four-season recreation paradise to explore.

 Here’s the best way to spend one day in Yellowstone National Park:

 Head to Upper Geyser Basin early in the morning to avoid the crowded part of the day.
 Plan to arrive by 8am if possible.